 Dr. Carolyn Mair

-Dr. Mair is humble about her historical achievements.
+Don't expect Dr. Mair to brag about her impressive impact on both fashion and psychology however.
 When asked to describe herself she says simply, "I am a cognitive psychologist working in the context of fashion."
-Although she works "too many" hours; she tries to keep weekends and most evenings free for friends and family; practice her sax and go to the gym at least 4 times a week.
+Although she works "too many" hours, she tries to keep weekends and most evenings free for friends and family; practice her saxophone skills and go to the gym at least four times per week.

 Dr. Mair; what was your life like "before psychology?"

 CM: I have always been interested in people, but never dreamed that I would become a psychologist.
 Although I got a place at Grammar School and took my O level exams a year early, I didn’t enjoy the experience, except for the art lessons, and left as soon as possible.
 I was fortunate in that I found a position with a graphic designer who worked with department stores on their marketing and visual merchandising.
 This enabled me to use my creative skills as a designer and maker.
 In my spare time I continued to take commissions for portraits and murals and made clothes for myself and others.
 In the meantime, I continued reading about psychology and fell in love with the subject.
 I worked in graphic design for 4 years until I emigrated to Australia and got married.
 I returned to the UK to have my children and was able to paint and make clothes around their schedules which was wonderful.
 As they got older, I took a TEFL course and started teaching English to foreign students and got a love for learning as well as teaching.